Table of Contents

 As told to ShipBob by Paul Jackson, Co-Founder at Animalhouse Fitness.

-As our business was rapidly expanding, we knew we needed a fulfilment partner that was capable of fulfiling our orders in a sufficient and timely manner.
+As our business was rapidly expanding, we knew we needed a fulfilment partner that was capable of fulfilling our orders in a sufficient and timely manner.
 Additionally, we wanted to find a partner who could assist with global expansion and growing our business internationally.
 It was clear that ShipBob was more than capable of helping us make that happen.
 The icing on the cake was ShipBob’s integrated and well-organised solution that brought all of our logistics needs onto one platform.

 We implemented ShipBob’s DDP shipping solution to test out international shipping from a US fulfilment centre.
-This way, we are able to assess certain regions before expanding into global fulfilment centres there.
+This way, we are able to assess certain regions before expanding into global fulfilment centers there.
 We tried using DDU shipping to Canada and realised what a pain it was from a customer experience and customer service standpoint.
 DDP shipping was a perfect solution.
 Now, we can test all global markets and customers will receive their orders in a timely manner with no hidden fees.

 Our favourite aspect of ShipBob’s DDP shipping solution is being able to ship our products around the world to those who really need them.
-We’d love to open up fulfilment centres in every country, but it is quite tough to expand everywhere.
+We’d love to open up fulfilment centers in every country, but it is quite tough to expand everywhere.
 DDP shipping allows us to serve everyone immediately!

 Before we started using DDP we were only shipping in North America.
 For months, customers were begging us to ship to their country.
 Our product is new and innovative, so this was a big trend in our customer service tickets.
 Since implementing DDP shipping, we have seen a drastic drop in these types of inquiries and a lift in revenue of almost 25%!